-The Rottweiler is a fierce and protective dog known for its unwavering loyalty.
-Rotties may be calm, but they have high confidence.
+The Rottweiler is a fierce and protective dog famous for its unwavering loyalty.
+Rottweilers will be calm, but they have high confidence.
 There are few things that scare the Rottweiler, which explains why they’re one of the top guard dogs.

 And given the immense popularity of these dogs in North America, it’s not hard spotting a Rottweiler on a walk around the neighborhood.
 With their slick black coat with tan markings, every dog lover knows what a Rottie looks like.

 But did you know there are three official Rottweiler colors?
 Even so, there are other rarer colors such as red Rottweilers.
 So, if you’re wondering what kind of colors are possible with these dogs (yes, you have options!), read on to learn more.

 RECOMMENDED: 9 Best Colors of Dogs